Watt steam engine: Separate condenser

 In 1763, James Watt was working as instrument maker at the University of Glasgow when he was assigned the job of repairing a model Newcomen engine and noted how inefficient it was.

 In 1765, Watt conceived the idea of equipping the engine with a separate condensation chamber, which he called a "condenser".
 Because the condenser and the working cylinder were separate, condensation occurred without significant loss of heat from the cylinder.
 The condenser remained cold and below atmospheric pressure at all times, while the cylinder remained hot at all times.

 Steam was drawn from the boiler to the cylinder under the piston.
 When the piston reached the top of the cylinder, the steam inlet valve closed and the valve controlling the passage to the condenser opened.
-The condenser being at a lower pressure, drew the steam from the cylinder into the condenser where it cooled and condensed from water vapor to liquid water, maintaining a partial vacuum in the condenser that was communicated to the space of the cylinder by the connecting passage.
+The condenser being at a lower pressure, drew the steam from the cylinder into the condenser where it cooled and condensed from water vapour to liquid water, maintaining a partial vacuum in the condenser that was communicated to the space of the cylinder by the connecting passage.
 External atmospheric pressure then pushed the piston down the cylinder.

 The separation of the cylinder and condenser eliminated the loss of heat that occurred when steam was condensed in the working cylinder of a Newcomen engine.
 This gave the Watt engine greater efficiency than the Newcomen engine, reducing the amount of coal consumed while doing the same amount of work as a Newcomen engine.